bigfix/developer.bigfix.com/site/pages/action-script/reference/execution/waithidden.md

 On a Windows computer, this command has the same effect as calling the [CreateProcess](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx) function with `<command-line>`.
 This is also the same as using `<command-line>` in the Windows Run dialog.

 See the Windows documentation on [CreateProcess](https://msdn.microsoft.com/en-us/library/windows/desktop/ms682425%28v=vs.85%29.aspx) for a discussion of the method used to locate the executable from a `<command-line>`.

+The `waithidden` command has override keywords.
+See the [override](./override.html) documentation for details.